apiontek/73k.us-11ty/content/blog/2023/07/eleventy-static-site/index.md

 I'd had my eye on [Eleventy](https://www.11ty.dev/) for half a year now, and after using it in a couple other projects and seeing it mature over some hurdles, I finally made the plunge, and I am so pleased!

-People say hugo is faster — and I'm sure it is — and its syntax highlighter, chroma, is pretty sweet — but the way Eleventy works just *makes sense* to me, and I'm familiar enough with javascript that modifications are pretty straightforward.
+People say hugo is faster (I'm sure it is — and its syntax highlighter, chroma, is pretty sweet), but the way Eleventy works just _makes sense_ to me, and I'm familiar enough with javascript that modifications are pretty straightforward.

 My site is just a personal site with a blog, so I started with the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) starter.